Intertwine Alliance Equity & Inclusion Strategy

 The idea of strength in diversity, and of building bridges among organizations and communities that share common purpose but are diverse in perspectives, is a central value at the very core of The Alliance.
-This value extends to building bridges across cultural divides.
+This value extends to building bridges across racial cultural divides through relationships.

 The Intertwine Alliance will harness the power of our coalition as a force for change.
-We will support Alliance partners in becoming more diverse and culturally conscious and in addressing inequities in how the benefits of parks, trails, and natural areas and associated programming are distributed and accessed.
+We will support Alliance partners in becoming more diverse and culturally conscious and in addressing inequities in how the benefits of parks, trails and natural areas and associated programming are distributed and accessed.
 For Alliance partners already working on diversity and equity issues, we will provide a platform for them to further their work.
+Read more about the Intertwine Alliance Equity & Inclusion Cohorts.

 Our path so far